rubymonsters/coaching/index.md

 motivating newcomers to dive deeper, and start learning how to program.

 Often times participants of these workshops form Ruby study groups.
-Here are some recommendations about how to run such a group as a coach.
+Here are some recommendations about how to run such a group as a coach, based on our experiences running our group [Ruby Monsters](http://rubymonstas.org).

 ## Happiness and fun